bevyengine/rfcs/implementation_details.md

 - results of the AOI intersection tests, per player

 Self-explanatory.
-Once the other metadata has been updated, the server sorts this array in priority order and writes the relevant components of these entities until the packet is full or all relevant entities have been written.
+Once the other metadata has been updated, the server sorts this array in priority order and writes the relevant data until the player's packet is full or everything gets written.

 *So what do we do if packets are lost?*

-Whenever the server sends a packet, it remembers the priorities of the included entities (well, of their row indexes), then zeroes their priority and relevance.
-Later, if the server is notified that some previously sent packets were probably lost, it can pull this info and restore all the priorities (plus the however many ticks have passed).
+Whenever the server sends a packet, it remembers the priorities of the included entities (actually their row indexes), then resets their priority and relevance.
+Later, if the server is notified that some previously sent packets were probably lost, it can pull this info and restore the priorities (plus the however many ticks have passed).

 For restoring the relevance of an entity's components, there are two cases.
 If the delta matching the entity's age still exists, the server can use that as a reference and only flag its changed components.
-All get flagged otherwise.
+Otherwise, they all get flagged.

 *So how 'bout those edge cases?*